AnthonyLedru/bref-local-api-gateway-socket/README.md

   websocket-server:
     image: anthonyledru/bref-local-api-gateway-socket
     ports:
+      # The port of the local API Gateway
       - "8000:8000"
+      # The port of the local HTTP server
+      - "8001:8001"
     environment:
       # http://<host>:<port> -> the host here is "websocket-handler" because that's the name of the Lambda container
       - TARGET=http://websocket-handler:8080